telus/tds-core/packages/Spinner/Spinner.md

 ### Overlaying content

 The spinner can be overlaid on a section of content, which will prevent interactions with the content while active.
-Use this feature judiciously, as blocking interaction is often not a desirable user experience.
+Please note, blocking interaction is often not a desirable user experience.

 Avoid overlaying the entire window with the `Spinner`.